prjctgeek/foodie/content/recipes/pulledpork.md

 In the overview I use pulled pork as an example of "usually dry" food.

 My spin on this is to finish off the meat in the oven.
-Those who are familiar with smoking will point out the use of a water pan in the smoker to raise the humidity, but my experiance has been for the erffort involved, this is far more effective.
+Those who are familiar with smoking will point out the use of a water pan in the smoker to raise the humidity, but my experience has been for the effort involved, this is far more effective.

 <!-- more -->